 When all is said and done—and written out on gorgeous stationery—the most important piece of advice I can offer about writing thank you notes is that any way you express gratitude is the right way.
 Maybe it’s with an inspirational candle, or a “gem” of a gift in return, or even a piece of art.
 It can be a challenge to get those envelopes in the mail, but a much more enjoyable project if you keep that in mind and bring in a little creativity to process.

 Sending a card to a friend, especially a thank you note, is a gesture that strengthens relationships and inspires deeper bonds.
 We all want to know we are seen, heard, and that someone is grateful to, and for, us.
 All it takes is five minutes, pen, and some paper.
-Here’s to making 2017 your most grateful year yet!
+Here’s to making this year your most grateful year yet!

 Latest posts by Mandi S (see all)